-If an important part of your PR is to showcase your knowledge and expertise in front of a business audience, then speaking engagements can be an important part of your PR program.
+If an important part of your PR is to showcase your knowledge and expertise in front of a business audience, then speaking engagements can be an important part of the program your PR agency designs.
 Consider speaking at events run by industry associations that represent target businesses; trade shows that attract them (but you may need to purchase a stand), chambers of commerce, and networking events.
-If you are a B2C business, expos may be a good avenue, but you will very likely be asked to buy a stand before you are considered as a speaker, unless you have a strong public profile.
+If you are a consumer-facing business, expos may be a good avenue, but you will very likely be asked to buy a stand before you are considered as a speaker, unless you have a strong public profile.

 Large blue-chip organisations regularly run events for their own clients and look externally for speakers.
-These are also worth pitching to.
+Your PR agency should also approach these.
 Speaker bureaus are another a good avenue, but you must already have a strong public profile to be considered by them.

 Do you seek payment?

-Normally, the stronger your public profile and the more experience you have as a speaker in front of large audiences, the more likely you are to receive some payment.
+Normally, if you have a strong public profile and your speaking engagement will attract ticket sales for the event, you will likely receive some payment by the event organiser.
+If you are paid, however, the event organiser might control of your speech or presentation, and events that pay might not attract your own target audiences.
 Decide what’s most important to you: to get in front of your target audience with your own message, or to be paid to speak about a prescribed topic to an audience that are not potential customers.

 How you can get started

-There are a few things that any event organiser or speaker bureau will ask for when you, or your PR consultant, approach them as a potential speaker:
+There are a few things that any event organiser or speaker bureau will ask for when you, or your PR agency, approach them as a potential speaker:

 - a good bio outlining your qualifications and experience in your industry

 - testimonials from individuals who have heard you speak